paczkow/paczkow.dev/src/content/blog/beyond-resolutions-how-to-plan-goals-to-finally-achieve-them.md

 Our brains tend to equate urgency with importance.
 Think about the last-minute rush to file tax documents.
 Pay bills.
 Or take advantage of a limited-time promotion.

-That is a problem for long-term goals, they are not urgent.
+That is a problem of long-term goals, they are not urgent.
 To make your important goals feel urgent, consider setting closer deadlines.
 However, it is essential to strike a balance between urgency and excessive pressure.

-**For beginners, a reasonable choice is to work towards a 12-week deadline.**
+**Based on my experience a reasonable choice is to work towards a 12-week deadline.** (I recommend the "12 Week Year" book).

-This timeframe allows you to perceive the deadline on the horizon, yet prevents becoming overwhelmed.
+This timeframe allows you to see the deadline on the horizon, yet prevents becoming overwhelmed.
 When setting ambitious goals for 12 weeks, each week becomes crucial.
-Skipping 4-5 weeks would hinder your progress towards achieving the goal.
+Skipping 4-5 weeks makes it impossible to achieve the goal.

 ### Fresh start (at least) 4x more

 Can you recall the feeling of starting a new year? 😌

 It's a fresh start, free from any unfulfilled commitments.
-You're motivated to work and achieve the fresh and significant goals you've set.
+I love it!
+I'm motivated to work and achieve the fresh and significant goals I've set.

 When you switch to quarterly planning, you can experience this feeling at least 4 times a year.
 You should begin each period with a clean slate, resetting your commitments.